magento/merchdocs/README.md

 Depending on your level of comfort, you may [clone this repo](#install-merchdocs), [make your changes](https://github.com/magento/merchdocs/wiki/Writing-Content#write-like-a-developer), and [build it locally](#build-locally), or [make changes directly in the GitHub user interface (UI)](https://github.com/magento/merchdocs/wiki/Writing-Content#write-in-github).

 After a pull request is submitted, it goes through an approval process to ensure grammatical and technical accuracy.
-Once merged by the writing team, the changes are generally live on the site within an hour.
+After it is merged by the writing team, the changes are generally live on the site within an hour.

 ## Building this site